jhawcroft/cinsimp-web/GENERAL-TODO.md

 * HC-style reporting functionality

+* Add the font license reference information to the About Box
+* Write a font face manager that can manage which faces are used in a given stack and ensure all are downloaded, but only the ones that should be (low priority?)

 * New Web accessible handlers and functions exporting via whatever standards are common today RPC, SOAP, etc.
 * New Web forms - exportable card(s) with working handlers
 * New Web accessible reports with PDF, HTML, CSV outputs and charts/graphics